 Either way, you’ll want to plan to take your test well ahead of your departing flight.
 That means arriving four to five hours before your flight departs – if not even earlier.

 What if you get a false positive result without enough time to take a second test?
 Or what if – heaven forbid – you’ve actually contracted COVID-19 and don’t know it until hours before you’re set to fly back?

 That’s why we think testing at the airport should be your last choice – not a go-to solution.

 Getting tested to fly back to the U.S. after a trip abroad is a high-stakes affair.
 It’s one thing to track down a test in a foreign country and ensure it’s the right one.
 But that risk of testing positive and getting stuck?
 That’s real.

 Fortunately, the first part of that equation – finding a test before returning home – isn’t nearly as daunting as it may seem.
-Unfortunately, it seems that this testing requirement is going to be a reality of international travel for the foreseeable future.
-And now it’s even harder.
+Unfortunately, this testing requirement is going to be a reality of international travel for the foreseeable future with no immediate signs that it will end soon.